Updated in 2023 with current product suggestions and general edits.

-This is the most obvious, most troublesome and what you have to do before you figure out something better.
+This is the most obvious and most troublesome method.
+It’s what you have to do before you figure out something better.
 You stick a plate into position at the end of the sleeve as best you can, then lift the bar with one hand while sliding the plate on with the other hand.

-An intermediate lifter can do this for two 45lb plates on each side (225lb).
+An intermediate lifter can do this for the second 45lb plate on each side.
 The third plate isn’t as fun.

 A word of caution: You can injure your back doing this.
 To stay safe, heed Rip’s advice in this video regarding foot placement and spinal rotation.

-This works well for one plate.
-For two plates it starts squishing more and gets more tricky.
+This works well for loading the second plate.
+For more plates it starts squishing more and gets more tricky.